Fan-extensions in fragile matroids: A wheel-gluing lemma

 Assume that $(N_{0},\mcal{T},r,X)$ is a blueprint.
 For each $i\in I$, we let the matroid $W_{i}$ be a copy of a wheel with rank $r(i)$.
 The ground set of $W_{i}$ will be $\{x_{1}^{i},\ldots, x_{r(i)}^{i}, y_{1}^{i},\ldots, y_{r(i)}^{i}\}$, where we make the identifications $x_{1}^{i}=a_{i}$, $y_{r(i)}^{i}=b_{i}$, and $x_{r(i)}^{i}=c_{i}$.
 The ground set of $W_{i}$ is labeled in such a way that $(x_{1}^{i},y_{1}^{i},x_{2}^{i},y_{2}^{i},\ldots, x_{r(i)}^{i},y_{r(i)}^{i})$ is a fan with $x_{1}^{i}$ as a spoke element.
 Moreover $\{x_{1}^{i},y_{r(i)}^{i},x_{r(i)}^{i}\}$ is a triangle.
-Thus $E(W_{i})\cap E(W_{j})\subseteq \cup_{i\in I}\{a_{i},b_{i},c_{i}\}$ when $i\ne j$.
+Thus $E(W_{i})\cap E(W_{j})\subseteq \cup_{k\in I}T_{k}$ when $i\ne j$.
 For each $i\in I=\{1,\ldots, t\}$, we recursively define $N_{i}$ to be $N_{i-1}\boxtimes_{T_{i}} W_{i}$.
 By an earlier observation, the ordering of the indices in $I$ makes no difference to the definition of $N_{t}$.
 We define $\boxtimes(N_{0},\mcal{T},r,X)$ to be $N_{t}\ba X$, and we say that this matroid is obtained by \emph{gluing wheels} to $N_{0}$.
 From the definition of generalized parallel connection, it is straightforward to show that $(x_{1}^{i},y_{1}^{i},x_{2}^{i},\ldots, y_{r(i)-1}^{i},x_{r(i)}^{i})-X$ is a fan in $\boxtimes(N_{0},\mcal{T},r,X)$, for every $i\in I$.
 We call such a fan a \emph{canonical fan} of $\boxtimes(N_{0},\mcal{T},r,X)$.

 Henceforth we take $N$ to be a $3$\dash connected representable matroid that is neither a wheel nor a whirl.
 Let $E$ be the ground of $N$.
 We assume that $|E|\geq 4$, so that $N$ is simple.
-Recall that if $X$ and $Y$ are disjoint subsets in the matroid $N$, then $\sqcap(X,Y)=r(X)+r(Y)-r(X\cup Y)$.
+If $X$ and $Y$ are disjoint subsets of $E(N)$, then $\sqcap(X,Y)=r(X)+r(Y)-r(X\cup Y)$.
 Given an embedding of $N$ in a projective geometry, the parameter $\sqcap(X,Y)$ tells us the rank of the maximal subspace spanned by both $X$ and $Y$.
 The next two results are standard, and not difficult to prove.
 We omit their proofs.

 \begin{proposition} Let $F=(e_{1},\ldots, e_{n})$ be a fan of $N$.
 If $e_{1}$ is a rim element, then $\sqcap(\{e_{1},e_{2}\},E-F)=1$. \end{proposition}

 \begin{proposition} Let $F=(e_{1},\ldots, e_{n})$ be a fan of $N$, and let $R$ be the set of rim elements in $F$.
 Then $\sqcap(R,E-F)=1$. \end{proposition}